 Cornwall Spring Flower Show

-The 106th edition of the Cornwall Spring Flower Show will be the south west’s first major horticultural showcase of the year.
-The two-day event takes place in the magnificent grounds of Boconnoc House, an 18th century mansion owned by the Fortescue family, and features show gardens, horticultural trade stands and competitive classes.
+Named by The Sunday Telegraph as one of the best flower shows to visit in the UK, this celebration of Cornwall’s rich garden heritage, sponsored by Atkins Ferrie Wealth Management, is the south west’s first major horticultural showcase of the year and a popular day out for all the family.
+The two-day event takes place in the magnificent grounds of Boconnoc House, an 18th century stately home owned by the Fortescue family, and features show gardens, horticultural trade stands and competitive classes.

-The two day festival attracts around 8,000 visitors who come to see what Cornwall’s green fingers have on offer.
-A great place to pick up plants, marvel at the professional garden displays and ask the experts what would grow best in your garden.
+This annual celebration of Spring attracts around 8,000 visitors and is a great place to pick up top-quality plants, marvel at the professional garden displays and ask the experts what would grow best in your garden.
 Easily accessible off the A390 Liskeard to St Austell road.
+Follow the Spring Flower Show road signs on the A38 and A390, not SatNav.

 Did you know?